macmacs/aws-bootstrap/docs/how-to-start.md

 * Choose your subnet (e.g. `ops-test-private-private_a`)
 * Select an SSH key pair you've created in step 2
 * Select and IP range from which connections will be allowed to the BH (do not allow all hosts e.g. 0.0.0.0/0)
-* Paste a private SSH key to bitbucket (see PREREQUISITIES ssh key section)
+* Paste a private SSH key to Github (see PREREQUISITIES ssh key section)
 * Verify that URL to the repository points to the desired product domain and environment (edit the URL if necessary/make sure it contains the forked repo)

 6. Clone Repository